openfga/sample-stores/stores/slack/README.md

 # There are workspaces
 type workspace
   relations
-    # users can have the legacy admin role on workspaces
+    # Users can have the legacy admin role on workspaces
     define legacy_admin: [user]
-    # users can have the new channels admin role on workspaces (anyone with a legacy admin role also gets all the channels admin role access)
+    # Users can have the new channels admin role on workspaces (anyone with a legacy admin role also gets all the channels admin role access)
     define channels_admin: [user] or legacy_admin
-    # users can have the member role on workspaces, admins automatically get all access granted to members
+    # Users can have the member role on workspaces, admins automatically get all access granted to members
     define member: [user] or legacy_admin or channels_admin
-    # users can have the guest role on workspaces
+    # Users can have the guest role on workspaces
     define guest: [user]

 # There are channels
 type channel
   relations
-    # channels have a parent workspace
+    # Channels have a parent workspace
     define parent_workspace: [workspace]
-    # users can be writers on channels
+    # Users can be writers on channels
     define writer: [user,workspace#member]
-    # users can be viewers on channels, writers inherit any access viewers have
+    # Users can be viewers on channels, writers inherit any access viewers have
     define commenter: [user,workspace#member] or writer
 ```